Determination of Passing Score and Reporting

 Candidates who pass the CBNC exam will be listed on the CBNC directory under the Verify Certification tab approximately 2 weeks after the exam scores have been mailed.

 Candidates who applied as Testamurs and who passed the CBNC exam, will need to provide CBNC with documentation of having passed the Cardiology, Nuclear Medicine or Radiology board examination as well as documentation of having a current, full and unrestricted medical license before a CBNC certificate can be mailed and name added to the roster of Diplomates.
 A copy of the letter from the certifying board or a print-out from the certifying board's website documenting board certified status in Cardiology, Nuclear Medicine or Radiology will be accepted as documentation for board certification.
 To document full and current medical licensure, a copy of the license (with expiration date) or a print-out from the state/country medical licensure board's website documenting current, full and unrestricted medical license will be accepted.
 The appropriate documentation may be scanned and emailed to firstname.lastname@example.org or alternatively be faxed to CBNC at 301-424-0875.

 Request for Score Verification

 Candidates who fail the examination may request score verification so that their examination be rescored to verify reported scores.
-The fee for this service is $75 and can only be made by logging to your CBNC account.
+Score verification ensures that the computer counted the correct and incorrect answers appropriately, but it does not review the questions and answers.
+The fee for this service is $35 and can only be made by logging to your CBNC account.
 The fee must be paid online via credit card at the time the request is submitted.
-Requests for score verification can be honored only up to four (4) months from the date on the score letter.
+Requests for score verification can be honored only up to 60 days from the date on the score letter.